hearhellacopters/hash-maker/README.md

 ## SHAKE

 Secure Hash Algorithm (SHAKE) hash function class.
-Can be returned as a `string`, `Uint8Array`, or `Buffer`.
+Can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 You can create your own with `SHAKE.SHAKE` wrapped function.

 Can be imported as: